kxzxvbk/opencompass-spec/README_SPEC.md

       --tensor-parallel-size 8 \
       --api-key 123 \
 ```

+See the official documentation for more deployment details: https://docs.vllm.ai/en/latest/

 Then, use this vllm server as the large model with the following command: